Quality Payments – Safeguarding

 Registered pharmacy professionals are pharmacists and pharmacy technicians (this excludes pre-registration graduates, although it is good practice that they are trained in safeguarding).
 Locums are registered pharmacy professionals so contractors should encourage temporary staff, such as locum pharmacists, to undertake the training and assessment.

-For example, a pharmacy with five registered pharmacy professionals working in the pharmacy on 24th November 2017 will need to ensure that at least four of them have completed a level 2 safeguarding course and have the certification to demonstrate this.
+For example, a pharmacy with five registered pharmacy professionals working in the pharmacy on 29th June 2018 will need to ensure that at least four of them have completed a level 2 safeguarding course within the last two years and have the certification to demonstrate this.

 Level 2 safeguarding training may be available to pharmacy staff via local training sessions organised by Clinical Commissioning Groups, NHS England, local authorities or other providers, including in-house training.
 Alternatively, the CPPE Safeguarding children and vulnerable adults e-learning and e-assessment meets the level 2 requirements.